Overcoming Generic Knowledge Loss with Selective Parameter Update: Related Work

-\textbf{Continual Learning.} In the realm of continual learning, early methods \citep{er, ewc, agem, acl} required training models from scratch for each specific sequence.
-However, recent research has shifted its focus towards the adaptation of powerful pre-trained models to handle sequential tasks.
-Piggyback~\citep{piggyback}, as a pioneer, learns separate masks over the frozen pre-trained model for different tasks in the sequence.
-It requires storing the masks and task identifications to apply the mask during the inference.
-However, knowing the task identification is not always feasible during the deployment and storing masks requires extra space that may not be applicable in long sequence.
-Another line of work achieves this by introducing additional parameters to acquire new knowledge~\citep{dualprompt, l2p, sprompt, smith2023coda}.
-However, determining which set of newly added parameters to use during inference is challenging.
-Additionally, the performance of such work is highly dependent on the backbone and pre-trained weights they use, and some works only get marginal improvement upon their backbone~\citep{janson2022simple}.
-Despite the noteworthy adaptation performance, the majority of these approaches do not give due consideration to the forgetting of pre-trained knowledge, which could be a critical factor in certain scenarios.
-In contrast, we consider performing continual learning on top of a pre-trained model while preventing the catastrophic forgetting of pre-trained knowledge, without any task identification and extra storage of model weight.
+\textbf{Continual Learning.} In the realm of continual learning, early methods \citep{er, ewc, agem, acl} train models from scratch for each specific sequence.
+Recent methods leverage the power of pre-trained models to handle a new sequence of tasks.
+Piggyback~\citep{piggyback}, as a pioneer, learns separate masks over a frozen pre-trained model for different tasks in the sequence.
+It requires storing the masks and access to task identification to apply the mask during inference, which is a limiting assumption.
+Another line of work introduces additional parameters to acquire new knowledge~\citep{dualprompt, l2p, sprompt, smith2023coda}.
+Determining which set of newly added parameters to use during inference remains challenging.
+Additionally, the performance of such works is highly dependent on the capacity and flexibility of the added parameters, where some works only get a marginal improvement over the pre-trained model~\citep{janson2022simple}.
+Our work focuses on modifying the pre-trained models themselves, and shares some similarities with weight regularization methods~\cite{ewc,mas} where an importance or relevance score is estimated for the model's parameters.
+A clear distinction is that the parameter importance score is estimated \emph{after} learning a given task and used to \emph{prevent} changing those important parameters.
+Differently, our approach estimates the parameter's relevance score for a new task \emph{before} starting the learning process.
+Our selection is to identify which parameters to \emph{update}.
+Finally, the majority of these approaches focus on defying forgetting in the learned sequence, with no consideration for the forgetting of pre-trained knowledge.
+Further, they do not scale to preserving pre-trained knowledge, as they either require access to the pre-training dataset~\citep{mas,ewc, er} or a duplicate storage of the pre-trained model~\citep{lwf,prd}.
+In contrast, we consider the accumulation of knowledge, including the pre-trained and newly acquired knowledge, without any task identification and extra storage of model weights.

-\textbf{Finetuning with Knowledge Preservation.} With the advent of pre-trained foundation models and their remarkable transferability, there has been a growing interest in efficiently transferring these models to specific downstream tasks.
-However, it is usually observed that when finetuning foundation models on new tasks, the generic knowledge and transferability are severely deteriorated.